cat-alog/cat-alog.github.io/_posts/2018-02-04-ist616-wk4-accessPoints.md

 ###### Source: _RDA Toolkit: Resource Description and Access_.
 Chicago, IL: American Library Association, 2010. [http://access.rdatoolkit.org/](http://access.rdatoolkit.org/).
 Accessed 03 Feb 2018.

 ### Preguntas Leyendo
-* Chapter 9: Identifying Names (9.2) Why do Thai names have so many exceptions when identifying a person?
+* Ch 9: Identifying Names (9.2) Why do Thai names have so many exceptions when identifying a person?
 The only other languages listed in exceptions was Greek, Latin, and Chinese.
 Something to do with scriptures, I guess, but what about Japanese and Russian?
+* Ch 10: Big ups to the Family names mentioned.

+### News + Links
+* I would plan to write about this experience in a separate post, but here's a teaser: I finally began a [huge VHS digitization project](https://twitter.com/snewyuen/status/950870344893632515) that got approved back in early January.
+I biked a medium size canvas tote from job in Lower Manhattan to the [Metropolitan New York Library Council studio](https://metro.org/services/599studio) in Hell's Kitchen, and received training from the very kind and knowledgeable studio manager, MS. Along with my intern, OB, we were able to learn, teach, and fully transfer 2 VHS tapes in 4 hours.
+Some snafus along the way, but those are [potentially very close to being fixed](https://github.com/amiaopensource/vrecord/issues/237).
+Excitement for this project is through the roof.
+* Adding this blog, [Building the Unified Library Scene](https://unifiedlibraryscene.blogspot.com/), to my casual reading list.
+Quick skim and I dig the point of view: part-time graduate schooling and music pickings.
+* Unnecessary distractions, but quite calming at the same time.
+New phone game, [Travel Frog](http://www.bbc.com/news/world-asia-china-42871181), reminds me of one of the best board games, [Tokaido](https://boardgamegeek.com/boardgame/123540/tokaido).